rstub/fs-api/docs/architecture.md

 ## Loose Coupling

-Components should be loosly coupled using the dependency injection facilities offered by the Spring (Boot) framework.
+Components should be loosely coupled using the dependency injection facilities offered by the Spring (Boot) framework.

 # Architectural Decisions

 ## REST or RESTful?

-To produce a truely RESTful API, one could start adding links using Sprint HATEOS.
+To produce a truly RESTful API, one could start adding links using Sprint HATEOS.
 This is currently not needed for any requirement and therefore left for future enhancement when needed.